tsgates/arch-wiki-markdown/wiki/Xfce.md

-If you wish to create an icc profile for your display (ie. characterising/profiling, e.g. with the ColorHug, or some other colorimeter, or a spectrophotometer, or "by eye"), the simplest option may be to install dispcalGUI from AUR.
+If you wish to create an icc profile for your display (ie. characterising/profiling, e.g. with the ColorHug, or some other colorimeter, or a spectrophotometer, or "by eye"), the simplest option may be to install dispcalgui from AUR.

 Another option is to install gnome-settings-daemon and gnome-color-manager (available in extra).
 In order to start the